 Price, value for money & options

-The Insignia is keenly priced and if you haggle hard you can get a decent discount – but entry-level versions are sparsely equipped.
-While the cheapest ES and Exclusiv models have big-car basics like air-conditioning and cruise control, they make do with manually wound rear windows, and has plastic wheel trims instead of alloy wheels.
-SRi, SE, ecoFLEX and Elite versions are better, so it's really a case of picking the best balance of price and equipment for you.
-Cars at the top end of the range are expensive and will lose their value the fastest – especially the flagship VXR Supersport, which loses out to rivals like the well-rounded and similarly priced BMW M135i.
+One of the best things about Vauxhall is that – with a bit of haggling – dealers will offer huge discounts on the manufacturer's recommended on-the-road-price, and the Insignia is already decent value to start with.
+The entry-level ES cars don’t have a lot of equipment or accessories.
+Although you do get basics like air-conditioning and cruise control, you’ll also have to make do with manually winding rear windows, and plastic wheel trims instead of alloy wheels.
+The SRi, SE, ecoFLEX and Elite versions are better, so it's really a case of picking the best balance of price and equipment to suit you.
+More expensive models at the top of the range will lose their value the fastest – especially the powerful VXR Supersport.